leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_RL_with_BG_and_PFC.md

 <p markdown='1' style="text-align:center">---</p>
 <br>

 Following Wang et al. (2018)(above), [Dasgupta et al. (2019)](https://arxiv.org/abs/1901.08162v1) make the strong but exciting claim that agents with such meta-reinforcement learning is in fact capable of causal reasoning - an indication of the large potential consequences of the above work for AI systems.
-We will visit further implications of Wang et al. (2018) in the next section on the telencephalon.
+We will visit further implications of Wang et al. (2018) in the next section on the forebrain.

-<p markdown='1' style="text-align:right">_Next post_: [The Telencephalon: Or, How I Learned Concepts in the Cortico-thalamo-basal ganglia-hippocampal system]({{ site.baseurl }}/Systems_Neuroscience_for_AI_Telencephalon/)</p>
+<p markdown='1' style="text-align:right">_Next post_: [The Forebrain: Or, How I Learned Concepts in the Cortico-thalamo-basal ganglia-hippocampal system]({{ site.baseurl }}/Systems_Neuroscience_for_AI_Forebrain/)</p>